The 6 Best VoIP Alternatives to Skype

 - Difficulties with Skype credits

 Microsoft, Skype’s parent company, have worked hard to improve their VoIP services - but they’re still falling behind on competition.
 At the moment, there are plenty of software solutions offering better alternatives to Skype.
-And, in some of these cases, they offer more advantages than Microsoft’s VoIP offering.
+And, in some of these cases, they offer more benefits than Microsoft’s VoIP offering.

 Is it about time you find an alternative to Skype?